 Termination of Trust

-Upon the skilled nursing home resident’s death, the funds which remain in the qualified income trust must be used to reimburse Florida Department of Children and Families in an amount equal to the total Medicaid benefits paid on the skilled nursing home resident’s behalf.
-Although there is no clear procedure for reimbursing DCAF, it is advisable for you to call or write your currently assigned case worker for directions on where to send any remaining qualified income trust funds, if any.
-A procedure that has worked in the past is for the trustee to write a check which is payable to “Florida Medicaid” and then send it to: Estate Recovery Section, Florida Medicaid, P. O. Box 13825, Tallahassee, FL 32317-3825.
-With the check, be sure to include a letter stating the deceased skilled nursing home resident’s full name, Social Security number or Medicaid number.
+Upon the skilled nursing home resident’s death, the funds which remain in the qualified income trust must be used to reimburse the Florida Department of Children and Families in an amount equal to the total Medicaid benefits paid on the skilled nursing home resident’s behalf.
+Although there is no clear procedure for reimbursing DCAF, it is advisable for you to call or write your currently assigned caseworker for directions on where to send any remaining qualified income trust funds, if any.
+A procedure that has worked in the past is for the trustee to write a check which is payable to “Florida Medicaid” and then send it to Estate Recovery Section, Florida Medicaid, P. O. Box 12188, Tallahassee, FL 32317.
+With the check, be sure to include a letter stating the deceased skilled nursing home resident’s full name, Social Security number, or Medicaid number.
 If any funds remain in the qualified income trust after the reimbursement check has been issued, the remaining funds will be distributed as provided in skilled nursing home resident’s Will, or if no specific reference is made in the Will directing where the remaining qualified income trust funds are to pass, then such funds must be distributed to skilled nursing home resident’s estate.Prepare My Florida Qualified Income Trust Right Here, Right Now - Click Here